srikanth3012/sMedia/README.md

 ---

 features
---> Night and morng mode
+--> Night and morng mode ---done
+--> translate Feature --- done
+--> preview of uploading post -- done
+--> add videos post to page
 --> Infinite Scorll
---> translate Feature
+--> guide user to how to use application
+-->highlite searched content results

 today task
-make profile UI/UX and preview